 List of goals for the class:

-- Study ekphrasis as a sub-genre of poetry.
+- Study of ekphrasis as a sub-genre of poetry.

-- Leave with 12 completed poems or drafts of ekphrastic poems!
+- Students leave with twelve completed poems or drafts of ekphrastic poems.

-- Be inspired to continue your own exploration of ekphrastic poetry, both reading and writing.
+- Continued exploration of ekphrastic poetry, both reading and writing.

 Classes will feature in-class and out of class writing and readings, sharing work, and commenting on others’ writing.